Deep Learning Statistical Arbitrage: Additional Empirical Results

 The results in Table \ref{tab:grid-search} show that all Sharpe ratios fall within a tight range of values, which is roughly $[3.5, 4.2]$.
 Means and volatilities concentrate similarly, falling within $[13\%, 17.8\%]$ and $[3.6\%, 4.3\%]$.
 Computation of 95\% bootstrapped confidence intervals for mean return shows that all models' confidence intervals contain the interval $[10\%, 20\%]$, with volatilies similarly contained.
 Hence, these models are statistically not distinguishable.
 Given the statistical insignificance of the differences in performance of these models, we chose the model displayed in Table \ref{tab:hyperparameter}, which is the most parsimonious one, that is it has the smallest number of parameters, and hence benefits low GPU memory usage and ease of interpretability.

 To ensure that our results are stable across several choices of hyperparameters, we study the results of four additional models with perturbed hyperparameters.
 This complements our robustness results of Section \ref{sec:time-stability} regarding the size of the lookback window and the retraining frequency.
 The four additional networks and their hyperparameter configurations are listed in Table \ref{tab:robustness-results}, with Network 1 being the network studied throughout this empirical section.
 Network 2 corresponds to more filters and commensurately more hidden units to consume them, and higher dropout rates to more strongly regularize the additional parameters.
 Network 3 halves the number of attention heads from our original specification.
 Networks 4 and 5 modify the size of the rolling training window from 1000 trading days to 1250 and 750 trading days, respectively, which corresponds closely to three and five calendar years.
-These additional hyperparameter configurations constitute local perturbations in hyperparameter space, to which our strategies' performance should be relatively robust.
+These additional hyperparameter configurations constitute local perturbations in hyperparameter space, to which our strategies' performance are relatively robust.

 In Table \ref{tab:RobustnessResults}, we report the results of these models on a representative subset of 5-factor models, which are now evaluated on the full out-of-sample data.
 We see that the Sharpe ratios are broadly similar across all three different perturbations of network architecture hyperparameters (i.e., number of filters, number of attention heads, and dropout rate).
 The small range of values induced by these choices shows that our network performs similarly over a variety of sensible network parameters, and highlights the efficacy of our reasonable choice of convolutional, attentional, and feedforward subnetworks which specialize in finding small temporal patterns, arranging these patterns throughout time, and deciding on allocations based on these arranged patterns.
-The only hyperparameter choice which can be considered to be slightly lower than the rest is the choice of using a rolling training window of 1250 trading days.
-This suggests that statistical arbitrage policies are time-varying to adopt to changing economic conditions.
-Our results show that using the latest 3 or 4 years of data for the estimation of the parameters of this model achieves an adequate balance between capturing changing conditions and using sufficient data.